abouroubi/passport-google-verify-token/README.md

 ### Client Requests

-Clients can send requests to routes that use google-verifiy-token authentication using query parms, body, or HTTP headers.
+Clients can send requests to routes that use google-verify-token authentication using query parms, body, or HTTP headers.
 Clients will need to transmit the `access_token` or the `id_token` that are received from Google after user logs in.

 #### Sending access_token as a Query parameter